 Some people are, in fact, delusional.
 Most religion reporters have gotten at least a few phone calls or letters from people making impossible accusations or far-out religious claims.
 Politely but firmly explain that you won’t pursue their story and get backup from supervisors if the person persists.

 BE CAREFUL WITH LABELS.
-Many labels — including liberal, fundamentalist pro-life— are loaded.
-Characterize beliefs with specifics rather than giving them general labels
+Many labels — including liberal, fundamentalist pro-life— are loaded and can mean different things in different countries and contexts.
+Characterize beliefs with specifics rather than giving them general labels and always ask sources how they themselves identify.

 Embrace diversity